CodyNicholson/Frontend_Web_Development_Notes/JavaScript/AngularJS/Learn_AngularJS1/services.md

 In this controller we use the forecast service to fetch data from the server

-First we added forecat into ServiceController as a dependency so it's available to use
+First we added forecast into ServiceController as a dependency so it's available to use

 Within the controller we used forecast to asynchronously fetch the weather data from the server and store it into $scope.fiveDay

-ANY property attached to scope becomes availabe in the view, so we can use the weather data stored in fiveDay in our expressions
+ANY property attached to scope becomes available in the view, so we can use the weather data stored in fiveDay in our expressions

 -